bclins/bclins.github.io/fall24/math444/notes.md

 $$p(z) = (z-r_1)^{m_1} (z-r_2)^{m_2} \cdots (z-r_k)^{m_k},$$
 show that
 $$\frac{p'(z)}{p(z)} = \frac{m_1}{z-r_1} + \frac{m_2}{z-r_2} + \ldots + \frac{m_k}{z-r_k}.$$
-Hint: Use mathematical induction on $k$.
+Hint: Use mathematical induction on $k$ if you want to make this rigorous.

 <!--the winding number of $\gamma(t) = p(e^{it})$, $0 \le t \le 2 \pi$ around the origin will be